-I’ve listed several keywords I’ve run across in previous searches that might help you.
-You may have to do some brainstorming on your own or try different combinations of keywords to determine which of them work best for your particular group.
-They don’t all work equally well for every culture.
+You may have to use background sources, do some brainstorming on your own, and try different combinations of keywords to determine which of them work best for your particular group.

 If any of your searches for dimensions are getting strange results, adding and cultur* to the same search may help narrow it and make it more relevant.
 You can also try words like cross-cultural or transcultural in the search.

 Depending on your professor's expectations, your papers or presentation MAY require some of the elements below, but this is NOT a definitive or exhaustive list of the elements every section of NUR 3200 is required to include.
 If your assignments require these elements, you can use these keywords, but you may also be required to research other elements not listed here.
 It may also be necessary to brainstorm additional keywords for the elements that are listed here.